tldr-pages/tldr/pages/linux/gcov.md

 # gcov

-> Code coverage analysis and profiling tool.
-Discover untested parts of your program.
+> Code coverage analysis and profiling tool that discovers untested parts of a program.
-> Get copy of source code annotated with execution frequencies of code segments.
+> Also displays a copy of source code annotated with execution frequencies of code segments.
 > More information: <https://gcc.gnu.org/onlinedocs/gcc/Invoking-Gcov.html>.

 - Generate a coverage report named `file.cpp.gcov`: